enVId-tech/MC-Server-Manager-UI/README.md

    ```

 2. **Environment Setup**
-   Create `.env.local` with your MongoDB, Portainer, and DNS credentials
+   Create `.env.local` with your MongoDB, Portainer, and WebDAV credentials

 3. **Start Development**
    ```bash